37 Cheap Items that Will Remain Priceless in Prepping

 22. Flashlights/Lanterns

-A flashlight will come in handy for so many things, like finding your way around in the dark, helping rescue workers find you, performing tasks that need to get done, etc. And trust me, following a major disaster or localized emergency, it’s gonna be pretty dark!
+A flashlight will come in handy for many things, like finding your way around in the dark, helping rescue workers find you, performing tasks that need to be done, etc. And trust me, following a significant disaster or localized emergency, it will be pretty dark!

 23. Ponchos